Addiction is a formidable opponent. When addiction meets depression, the battle can seem insurmountable.

 For millions of Americans, the twin demons of depression and addiction make each and every day a challenge.
 As the CEO of a rehabilitation center, I’ve met a great number of people who suffer from both substance abuse problems and psychological conditions, such as eating disorders, depression, and anxiety.

 When addiction appears side by side with a mood or behavioral disturbance, it’s called a co-occurring disorder, or a dual diagnosis.
-The most common type is undoubtedly the combination of depression and addiction.
+The most common type is undoubtedly when depression meets addiction.
 In fact, studies show that men who suffer from addiction are three times more likely to suffer from depression as well.

 Women fare even worse—they’re four times more likely to be depressed than their non-addicted counterparts.